 Very Severe – loss of mortar and aggregate particles to a depth greater than 20 mm.

 4. Honeycombing of Concrete

 Honeycombing in concrete generally occurs due to improper compaction or vibration of concrete during placing which results in voids being left in the concrete where the mortar failed to completely fill the spaces between the coarse aggregate particles.

-It is signs of bad concrete if there is honeycombing seen after removal of formwork.
+It is a sign of bad concrete if there is honeycombing seen after the removal of formwork.

-Light – Defect up to depth less than 25mm.
+Light – Defect up to a depth of less than 25mm.

 Medium – Honeycombing to a depth between 25mm and 50mm.

 Severe – Honeycombing to a depth between 50 mm and 100 mm.